Carol Ballenger - Water Worlds

 Maker Showcase

-These Water World images were made in the shallow intertidal waters of St Ives Bay, Cornwall, and reflect the special light for which this area is known.
+These Water World images were made from photographs taken in the shallow intertidal waters of St Ives Bay, Cornwall, and reflect the special light for which this area is known.
+As metaphors for marine habitats, from the fragile ecosystems of tidepools to the mysterious undiscovered depths of the ocean floor, the narratives they hint at are far-reaching.

-As metaphors for marine habitats, from the fragile ecosystems of tide pools to the mysterious undiscovered depths of the ocean floor, the narratives they hint at are far-reaching.
-Some distant planets and moons in our galaxy which scientists have named Water Worlds may have similar watery environments that might support life.
-Some of the images in the Water World exhibition may prompt us to imagine what these distant worlds might look like.
+Scientists are searching the deep sea for clues that may provide information about distant planets and moons in our galaxy which may have similar watery environments that might support life.
+They have named these extraterrestrial bodies “Water Worlds”.Some of the images in this exhibition may prompt us to imagine what these distant worlds might look like.

 About the exhibitor